What are the Different Types of Employee Surveys and Which One Should You Use?

 Employee satisfaction surveys are usually done with a rating scale while still providing an outlet for them to give their written feedback, depending on your goal for the survey.

-You can determine your employee satisfaction level with the following questions.
+You can determine your employee satisfaction level with these additional questions.

 • Do you find your role stressful?